mason286/TBIA_DataAnalysisContest/README.md

 This notebook performs Exploratory Data Analysis (EDA) on the distribution of Gray Mullet, using TBIA's open data.
 The main tasks in this notebook include:

 - Aligning dates to a "standard date" format
+- Exclude certain data which not meet our needs.Such as 'specimen' will be drop out.
 - Cleaning missing values using representative descriptive statistics such as mean or mode
 - Analyzing the distribution patterns of Gray Mullet in Taiwanese waters